AryeoHQ/aryeo-api-go-sdk/docs/VendorsApi.md

 )

 func main() {
-    vendorId := TODO // string | ID of the group that is associated as a vendor. include := "default_order_form" // string | Comma separated list of optional data to include in the response. (optional)
+    vendorId := TODO // string | The ID of the group that is associated as a vendor.
+UUID Version 4. include := "default_order_form" // string | Comma separated list of optional data to include in the response. (optional)

     configuration := openapiclient.NewConfiguration()